Never Look Away poster

 At 97 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat False defeat: Professor van Verten brutally critiques Kurt's abstract work, declaring it inauthentic and derivative.
 Kurt burns his paintings in despair.
 Meanwhile, Ellie reveals her father pressured her to have an abortion without telling Kurt - a secret betrayal that echoes unknown family trauma., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 143 minutes (76% through) represents the emotional nadir.
 Here, Kurt discovers the abortion deception.
 His marriage nearly collapses.
 His artistic career appears finished - van Verten has rejected him, his peers have moved on, and he has produced nothing authentic.
-The "whiff of death" is his dying artistic soul and the revelation of betrayal by Ellie's father., indicates the protagonist at their lowest point.
+The "whiff of death" is his dying artistic soul and the revelation of betrayal by Ellie's father., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 153 minutes initiates the final act resolution at 81% of the runtime.
 Breakthrough: Kurt synthesizes his aunt's lesson ("never look away"), van Verten's demand for authenticity, and his technical skills.
 He begins painting blurred photorealistic works based on personal and found photographs - transforming private truth into universal art.
 He reconciles with Ellie., demonstrating the transformation achieved throughout the journey.